Ideas to Market Your Café During Covid

-For thousands of cafes across the world, COVID 19 has turned their business upside down.
+For thousands of cafes across the world, COVID 19 has turned businesses and coffee shops upside down.
 Now more than ever, innovative and adaptive cafe marketing ideas are needed to help keep things moving.

 From larger chain restaurants to the small bistro and family-owned café, all have met with challenge after challenge.
 A café or restaurant is after all about people coming together and gathering.
 And gatherings, as we have all seen, are fewer and far between, whether due to mandate or caution.